applejenny66/temi_install/README.md

 $: `source temi-env/bin/activate`
 to activate your virtual env

+## Mosquitto install (MQTT)
+To use pytemi, we use tools “mosquitto” to help us.
+First, we’d like to make sure the version of mosquitto, so we remove all related to make the environment clear.

+e.g.
+$: `sudo apt-get purge --remove mosquitto*` (remove mosquitto, mosquitto-clients, mosquitto-dev)
+$: `sudo apt-add-repository --remove ppa:mosquitto-dev/mosquitto-ppa` (remove repository type)

+Then, follow the link: <https://www.arubacloud.com/tutorial/how-to-install-and-secure-mosquitto-on-ubuntu-20-04.aspx>

+$: `sudo apt update -y && sudo apt install mosquitto mosquitto-clients -y`
+$: `sudo systemctl status mosquitto`
+$: `sudo systemctl enable mosquitto`
+$: `sudo systemctl start mosquitto`

+When you check the status,
+- if you see "activate", you are successful!
+- if you see "failed", I just reboot my computer to solve this problem.

+Also, to subscribe to a topic, respect the following syntax:
+$: `mosquitto_sub -h address -t topic`

 ## Use pytemi to manipulate temi
 Please refer to the link to clone or install pytemi:
 <https://github.com/applejenny66/pytemi>